-Our compensation committee will administer the 2002 employee stock purchase plan.
-Our employees generally will be eligible to participate in this plan if they are employed by us, or a subsidiary of ours that we designate, for more than 20 hours per week and more than five months in a calendar year.
+The 2002 employee stock purchase plan is designed to enable eligible employees to purchase shares of our common stock at a discount on a periodic basis.
+Our compensation committee administers the 2002 employee stock purchase plan.
+Our employees generally are eligible to participate in this plan if they are employed by us, or a subsidiary of ours that we designate, for more than 20 hours per week and more than five months in a calendar year.
 Our employees are not eligible to participate in our 2002 employee stock purchase plan if they are 5% stockholders or would become 5% stockholders as a result of their participation in the plan.
 Under the 2002 employee stock purchase plan, eligible employees may acquire shares of our common stock through payroll deductions, or through a single lump sum cash payment in the case of the first offering period.
 Our eligible employees may select a rate of payroll deduction between 1% and 15% of their cash compensation.
-For the first offering period, employees will automatically be granted an option based on 15% of their cash compensation during the first purchase period.
+For the first offering period, employees were automatically granted an option based on 15% of their cash compensation during the first purchase period.
 An employee's participation in this plan will end automatically upon termination of employment for any reason.
 In the event of a change in control transaction, this plan will continue with regard to any offering periods that commenced prior to the closing of the proposed transaction and shares will be purchased based on the fair market value of the surviving corporation's stock on each purchase date, unless otherwise provided by our compensation committee.

 No participant will be able to purchase shares having a fair market value of more than \$25,000, determined as of the first day of the applicable offering period, for each calendar year in which the employee participates in the 2002 employee stock purchase plan.
 Except for the first offering period, each offering period will be for two years and will consist of four six-month purchase periods.
-The first offering period is expected to begin on the first day on which price quotations are available for our common stock on the Nasdaq National Market.
+The first offering period began on June 12, 2003, the first day on which price quotations were available for our common stock on the Nasdaq National Market.
 The first purchase period may be more or less than six months long.
 After that, the offering periods will begin on February 1 and August 1.
 The purchase price for shares of our common stock purchased under the 2002 employee stock purchase plan will be 85% of the lesser of the fair market value of our common stock on the first day of the applicable offering period or the last day of each purchase period.
-Our compensation committee will have the power to change the starting date of any later offering period, the purchase date of a purchase period and the duration of any offering period or purchase period without stockholder approval if this change is announced before the relevant offering period or purchase period.
+Our compensation committee has the power to change the starting date of any later offering period, the purchase date of a purchase period and the duration of any offering period or purchase period without stockholder approval if this change is announced before the relevant offering period or purchase period.
 Our 2002 employee stock purchase plan is intended to qualify as an employee stock purchase plan under Section 423 of the Internal Revenue Code.